+Be sure to purge all grout material from the lines before obtaining a sample.
 Obtain a sample of concrete at the discharge end of the pump and perform slump and air content tests.

-If the test results for slump and air content taken at the discharge end of the pump are within \pm 1.0 inch of the slump and \pm 1.0% of the air content taken before placement into the pump, QC and acceptance testing may be performed before placement into the pump.
+If the test results for slump and air content taken at the discharge end of the pump are within $\pm$ 1.0 inch of the slump and $\pm$ 2.0% of the air content taken before placement into the pump, QC and acceptance testing including molding of the compressive strength cylinders may be performed before placement into the pump.